-Zachary's broad knowledge of land use work includes applications for special exceptions, comprehensive plan amendments, conditional use permits, special use permits, site plans, variances, subdivisions, and rezonings.
-He also regularly assists clients with zoning violation issues and zoning due diligence reviews prior to the acquisition and development of property.
+Zachary's broad knowledge of and experience with land use and zoning projects includes multifamily and mixed-use development projects, affordable housing projects, residential condominium projects, university campus uses, office-to-residential conversions, assisted living and other medical care facilities, industrial projects, child-care facilities and schools, and fast casual and other retail projects requiring zoning relief.
+He regularly assists clients with land use applications, including Planned Unit Development (PUD) applications, map amendments and re-zonings, special exceptions and variances, comprehensive plan amendments, conditional use permits, special use permits, site plans, and subdivisions.
+Zachary also regularly assists clients with zoning violation issues and zoning due diligence reviews prior to the acquisition and development of property.

 In addition to land use and zoning development work, Zachary has handled land use and real property-related litigation and appeals that have reached the Virginia Supreme Court, the District of Columbia Court of Appeals, the Maryland Court of Appeals, and the Maryland Court of Special Appeals.
-His experience includes matters involving boards of zoning appeals (BZAs); real property disputes; local government and construction-related cases; easement disputes; rights of first refusal; adverse possession; restrictive covenants; commercial lease disputes; and condominium and property owners' association disputes.
+His experience includes matters involving boards of zoning appeals (BZAs); real property disputes; real estate tax assessment appeals; local government cases; easement disputes; rights of first refusal; adverse possession; and restrictive covenants.

 Zoning and Land Use